riseupnet/riseup_help/pages/vpn/betatest/linux/en.md

 ## Requirements

-Currently, RiseupVPN is only packaged using snap.
+Currently, RiseupVPN is only packaged for Linux using `snap`.
 If you use Ubuntu, snap is already installed.
 Otherwise, run:

 ```
 sudo apt install snapd
 ```

-RiseupVPN is currently tested on the Ubuntu LTS and Debian Stable.
+RiseupVPN is currently tested on the **Ubuntu LTS** and **Debian Stable**.
 If you have a different release, it may or may not work.

 ## Installation